ErpNetDocs/dev/security/authorization-flows.md

 Authorization Flows are the process flows, which an external app can use to request access permission to the ERP Instance.

-## Client Credentials

-Client Credentials is an authorization flow, with which an app requests service access.

-The service account, which is used to create the session is configured in the Trusted Application record.

-> [!note]
-> The service session is not related to any specific interactive user.
-It can be created on service startup and renewed whenever necessary.

-Lets relate this to the Tom and Jane scenario from the [Overview](overview.md).
-With service access, Toms app will create all Sales Orders with the same service account.
-It would not use Janes or any other user account to access the ERP Instance.

-The basic flow is the following:

-1. Toms app provides its application URI and application secret to the ERP Instance.
-The URI and secret are much like user name and password, but for application.
-1. The ERP Instance looks up the Trusted Application record for Toms app.
-Based on the Service Account specified in the record, the ERP Instance creates a special *access token* and passes it to Toms app.
-The access token is just a string, containing the granted access permissions, which is digitally signed.
-1. Toms app uses the *access token* to call the ERP APIs and create the Sales Orders.

 ## Authorization Code

 This authorization flow is used by interactive user applications, which access the ERP Instance on behalf of the logged user.